erichalldev/obsidian-smart-random-note/README.md

 Three commands are available:

 -   Open Random Note from Search: opens a random note from the list of search results.
+-   Insert Link at Cursor to Random Note from Search: inserts a link where the cursor is positioned to a raondom note from the list of search results.
 -   Open Tagged Random Note: opens a random note that has a selected tag.
 -   Open Random Note: behaves similarly to the core random note plugin.